smartcontractkit/binance-smart-chain-adapter/README.md

 The adapter uses the following environment variables:

-- `URL`: A URL to a JSON-RPC (HTTP or WS) node on Binance Smart Chain
+- `URL`: A URL to a JSON-RPC (HTTP RPC) node on Binance Smart Chain
 - `PRIVATE_KEY`: The private key to sign transactions with.
 Must have fulfillment permissions on the Oracle contract.

 ## Input Params